demouth/orenoagent-go/README.md

 ## Requirements

 - Set the `OPENAI_API_KEY` environment variable
-- To enable `useReasoningSummary`, you need to verify your organization in the OpenAI settings
+- To use reasoning summaries, you need to verify your organization in the OpenAI settings

 ## Example